SpongePowered/SpongeDocs/source/server/spongineer/commands.rst

 Sponge and most Sponge plugins support additional command features such as auto completion and hoverable text.
 The image below shows the output using the ``/sponge plugins`` command (yellow box).
 The elements in that list can be hovered over to get addition information such as the current version number (red box).
 Some elements in the example below also have additional actions bound to them.
-For example the plugin entries in that list can be clicked to show more detailed information (purple box) about that plugin.
+For example, the plugin entries in that list can be clicked to show more detailed information (purple box) about that plugin.
 This is equivalent to sending the ``/sponge plugins <pluginId>`` command.
 The auto completion can be triggered by pressing tab.
 Entering ``/sponge plugins ﻿`` (with a trailing space) and then pressing tab will show a list of possible values (turquoise box) that can be used in that context.
 Pressing tab again